As a former broadcast journalist, I know only too well how daunting radio interviews can be for most people.

-Although radio interviews might seem like a scary experience, they really are straightforward – once you know how to tackle them effectively.
-And because radio publicity is worth its weight in gold, it's important you learn the basics of giving a successful on-air interview, that's whether it's live or pre-recorded.
-Here are 10 tips to ensure you succeed:
+Although radio interviews might seem like a scary experience, they are straightforward – once you know how to tackle them.
+And because radio publicity is worth its weight in gold, it's essential you learn the basics of giving a successful on-air interview, that's whether it's live or pre-recorded.
+Here are ten tips to ensure you succeed.

 1. Find out the location